Do you need a Fayetteville Car Accident Lawyer? If so, The Bishop Law Firm can help with your case!

 The first question that needs to be answered regarding your Fayetteville, NC car accident was whether the accident was your fault?
 If you received a citation (ticket) for the accident that means that the accident was determined to be your fault (you are the negligent driver).

-In North Carolina, if you receive a ticket you are not allowed to file suit against the other party due to contributory negligence.
+In North Carolina, in general, if you receive a ticket you are not allowed to have a car accident claim against the other party due to contributory negligence.

 If you need a copy of your automobile accident report you can try the Fayetteville Police Department or the Cumberland County Sheriff’s office.
 Unfortunately, the accident report may not be helpful if no one received a citation.